satish-spec/project2/README.md

 This project was created from local system.

 # Owner
-This is created by Satish
+This is created by Satish.